isomerpages/moe-bendemeerpri/_for-parents/Parents Engagement Resources/Micro Learning Unit For Parents with SEN Children.md

 Dear Parents

-These micro-learning units aim to:
+These micro-learning units aim to: <br>
 1\.
-To empower and equip you with strategies on learning and behavioural aspects which have been proven to work according to research.
+To empower and equip you with strategies on learning and behavioural aspects which have been proven to work according to research. <br>
 2\.
 To provide an additional platform for home-school collaboration.